INFO PAGE

 Fiscal year and reporting timeline

 The threshold requirement for submission is based on the City’s fiscal year, which runs from July 1 to June 30.
-Your nonprofit organization may produce IRS Form 990s and audits on a different timeframe based on your own fiscal year, for example January to December.
+Your nonprofit organization may produce audits on a different timeframe based on your own fiscal year, for example January to December.

-If you received $100,000 or more during the City’s fiscal year, you must submit your most recent fiscal year’s financial documents by the reporting deadline.
-For example, if you performed an audit for calendar year 2023, you must post the 2023 audit by the March 2025 reporting deadline.
+If you received $1 million or more during the City’s fiscal year, you must submit your most recent audited financial statements by the reporting deadline.
+For example, if you performed an audit for calendar year 2024, you must post the 2024 audit by the December 2025 reporting deadline.

 ProPublica and Nonprofit Explorer